ZeroNipher/music_scale_ranger/README.md

 C - Eb - F - Gb - G - Bb
 ```

-The custom scale is implemented as a subclass of `music21.scale.Scale`, allowing it to participate in the same scale-analysis workflow as the other supported scales.
+The custom scale is implemented as a subclass of `music21.scale.Scale`, allowing it to participate in the same scale-analysis workflow as the other scales.

 ## Scale Search

-The scale search works by comparing **pitch classes**.
+The scale search compares pitch classes when determining whether notes belong to a scale.

 For example: